Natounet/RustLeak/readme.md

 # **RustLeak**

-**RustLeak** is a lightweight and stealthy DNS-based data exfiltration and infiltration toolkit, built with Rust.
+**RustLeak** is a DNS-based data exfiltration and infiltration toolkit, built with Rust.
 It can be used in a restricted environment.
+It aims in the future to be more stealth.
 It consists of two main components:

 - **`rustleak-server`**: The custom DNS server that processes data through DNS queries.
 - **`rustleak-client`**: The client tool to send or receive data using the server.